 AP® Physics 1 Exam Format

 Are you interested in learning about the format and structure of the AP® Physics 1 exam?
-One of the key reasons students do well on the AP Physics 1 exam is that they are well-acquainted with the format of the exam itself.
+One of the key reasons students do well on AP Physics 1 is that they are well-acquainted with the format of the exam itself.

+As with any AP exam, the structure of the AP Physics 1 exam aligns with the course material.
 If you know what to expect in terms of the number of sections, number of questions, time allotted, and weighting of the various units, you’ll be able to prepare better for it.
 Knowing what to expect on the exam means you won’t be caught off guard.
-So, familiarity with the exam's structure is critical to do well on the exam.
+So, familiarity with the exam's structure is critical to doing well on the exam.
 You can go into it fully assured of what you have learned and expect to answer each question confidently.

 What Is the Format of the AP Physics 1 Exam?

 The exam lasts for a total of 3 hours, with 90 minutes allotted per section.
 Section 1 of the exam includes 50 multiple-choice questions.
-Out of these 50 questions, 45 questions will be single-select MCQs and 5 will be multiple-select MCQs.
+Out of these 50 questions, 45 will be single-select MCQs and 5 will be multiple-select MCQs.
 In Section 2, you will find five free-response questions of varying formats.
+The AP Physics 1 exam consists of two main sections: Section 1, comprising multiple-choice questions (MCQs), and Section 2, featuring free-response questions (FRQs).
+Each section contributes equally, accounting for 50% of the total exam score.
+Beginning Fall 2024, the College Board is revising AP Physics, and the changes will go into effect during the 2024-25 school year.
+These revisions will involve the removal of multi-select MCQs, reducing the number of FRQs from 5 to 4, and will reflect the adjustments to the curriculum and exam format.

-Sections Number of Questions Score Weight Total Time
+Sections Number of

-Single-Select Multiple-Choice Questions
+Questions

-Multi-Select Multiple-Choice Questions
+Section 1B: Multi-Select Multiple-Choice Questions 5 Questions

-5 50% of the total exam score 90 minutes
+Section 2: Free-Response Questions 5 50% of the total

 Now that you have had a brief introduction to the AP Physics 1 exam format, let’s take a closer look at each of the sections on the exam.